Kristina01111000/Drws_site/README.md

 - he sent the sample chapter

-- Figure out how to connect the app to growing holistically (end of february)
-- Tik tok account added to site soon
 - see if contact page is easily accessible on the site
 - Get a new email to send the chain from drw@growing holistically - he is doing this -> remind him on wednesday
 - Send emails at 10 am? for chain